eda3/edv/docs-en/02_development_phases/02_phase2_extended_functionality.md

 The current focus is on completing the remaining timeline editing functionality:

-1. Implement advanced clip management operations
+1. Finalize the undo/redo system for timeline operations
-2. Complete timeline rendering optimizations
+2. Enhance timeline rendering with multi-track compositing
-3. Enhance timeline validation mechanisms
+3. Implement comprehensive validation with relationship integrity checks
-4. Complete project state persistence
+4. Complete documentation with examples of multi-track editing
-5. Enhance documentation for all new features
+5. Improve test coverage for all recently added features

 Once these components are complete, Phase 2 will be considered finished and development will proceed to Phase 3.